Top Best Practices of Digital Marketing for Small Businesses

 How do you address your target audience?
 You start with your professionally built website and move on to different marketing channels, such as social media platforms, email marketing, Google My Business, and others.

-Now that you understand digital marketing for small businesses, it’s time to break this concept down into small bite-sized pieces so that you can gain practical tips on how to put the wheels into motion.
+Now that you understand digital marketing for small businesses, it’s time to break this concept down into small bite-sized pieces.
+This way, you can gain practical tips on how to put the wheels into motion.

 Top 12 Best Practices of Digital Marketing for Small Businesses

-In the following chapters, you’ll discover the top 12 best practices for digital marketing for small businesses, divided into three parts, as any robust tree develops: the roots, the trunk, and the crown.
+In the following chapters, you’ll discover the top 12 best practices for digital marketing for small businesses.
+We divided it into three parts, as any robust tree develops: the roots, the trunk, and the crown.

 Consider it the tree of your digital marketing that you nurture.
 In return for your (marketing) efforts, the tree will reward you with low-hanging fruits, such as new business opportunities.